 If you don’t have time for a gym or have a busy life, you can still get ripped at home easily without equipment, if you follow the guidelines required to lose fat and get shredded.
 There are many true and tested methods of exercising that will allow you to get a toned muscular body.

-In fact, you can successfully a achieve toned body with HIIT (high-intensity interval training), calisthenics, and a guided, healthy diet plan.
+In fact, it’s possible to successfully a achieve toned body with HIIT (high-intensity interval training), callisthenics, and a guided, healthy diet plan.

 Lose Fat While Building Muscle

 Your main goal while getting a shredded body should be maintaining your muscle mass while burning fat.
 Although can seem complicated, a caloric deficit is, in fact, one of the effective methods of reducing body fat.

 This means that you should consume fewer calories than you burn during your daily life.
 On the other hand, one of the drawbacks of this method is that your body will also start to lose muscle.

 According to the experts, if you want to maintain your caloric deficit by simply eating less, then you are going to lose the same amount of fat and muscle.
 However, by changing your diet and exercises in a certain way, you can preserve muscle mass while significantly reduce body fat.